Resource Navigator Program

 The Center offers learning opportunities to undergraduates through our Resource Navigator Program.

 Students work out of Wingra Family Medical Center and Northeast Family Medical Center, partnering with patients to identify social service and legal, assist patients in connecting to needed resources, follow up with patients to be sure that the connection was made and evaluate the quality of the resources provided.

-All students begin the program by enrolling in Legal Studies 400 – Understanding the Impact of Social and Legal Issues on Health, a service-learning course that engages students in direct work with patients while developing a fulsome understanding of how social determinants of health affect peoples’ lives.
+All fall and spring students begin the program by enrolling in Legal Studies 400 – Understanding the Impact of Social and Legal Issues on Health, a service-learning course that engages students in direct work with patients while developing a fulsome understanding of how social determinants of health affect peoples’ lives.
 Through a weekly seminar, students will reflect on their experiences in the clinic and further explore how social location impacts health, legal and social service delivery.